How to Associate Takeoff Items with Estimates: A Comprehensive Guide

 Learn More

-You can relate all of those items and especially if the takeoff is color-coded you could easily identify where all the footing type B's are because they may be scattered throughout the entire project.
+You can relate all of those items, and especially if the takeoff is color-coded, you could easily identify where all the Type B footings are because they may be scattered throughout the entire project.
 Your takeoffs and estimates should be created so that others can understand the relationship between the drawings, the takeoff, and the estimate.
-To the right side of your quantity takeoff and estimate you'll see some additional columns.
+To the right side of your quantity takeoff and estimate, you'll see some additional columns.

-With that said this could be a good habit for you to get into when you start estimating so that you can remember where your takeoff elements came from and where your estimate line items are located on the QTO.
-Just know that some digital estimating software has some of this tracking built in but it's the responsibility of the estimator to know where each and every line item can be found on the plans.
+That said, this could be a good habit for you to get into when you start estimating so that you can remember where your takeoff elements came from and where your estimate line items are located within the QTO.
+Just know that some digital estimating software has some of this tracking built in, but it's the responsibility of the estimator to know where each and every line item can be found on the plans.
 You must be able to explain why you have included a line item in an estimate or quantity takeoff.

 You must also have an understanding of the construction process and the additional cost elements required.